cryptpad/blueprints/prototypes/revocation.md

       hash of the new document encryption key to allow users to check that the key they received is the correct one.
 We also add the new public verification key for the same reason.
-Furthermore, we add a unique identifier (`uid`) to facilitate refering to this message, e.g., from a mailbox message.
+Furthermore, we add a unique identifier (`uid`) to facilitate referring to this message, e.g., from a mailbox message.
     * **`PASSWORDCHANGE`** messages indicate a password change.
 We add the hash of the password and use the channel ID as a salt (to prevent [rainbow table attacks](https://en.wikipedia.org/wiki/Rainbow_table)).
 This message allows users to easily verify whether they know an old password to decrypt history.
-      Furthermore, we also add a unique identifier (`uid`) to facilitate refering to this message, e.g., from a mailbox message.
+      Furthermore, we also add a unique identifier (`uid`) to facilitate referring to this message, e.g., from a mailbox message.

 ## Key rotation